wp-plugins/wp-crm/readme.txt

 * Initial public release.

 == Changelog ==

+= 0.16 =
+* User CSV Export.
+* WP-Invoice items can be viewed on the user's CRM profile page.
+* Minor UI Improvements.

 = 0.15 =
 * Renamed jquery.cookies.js to jquery.smookie.js to avoid issues with certain hosts that blocks files with the word 'cookie' in the name.